-Wedding Dress Shopping Advice from a David’s Bridal Stylist
+Wedding Dress Shopping Tips from a Professional Bridal Stylist

 Last summer I was looking for a second job and accepted a position as a stylist at David’s Bridal.
 It has been a great job and I have found some good friends in the ladies I work with; they probably had the most fun and enthusiastic reactions to the news of my engagement.